eksan127/spot-ify/README.md

 In this Tool you can Set:
 - Custom Max Size Cache
 - Chose Theme Lyric
-# what is patched from Spotify
+# What is patched from Spotify
 - All banner and Ads blocked
 - Analytics sending has been disabled
 # Feature tools